One-Minute Book Reviews

 To learn more about the book or buy a copy, visit the site for Foxed Quartely.
 Mr Tibbits’s Catholic School is also available from Crawford Doyle Booksellers in New York.

-About the author: Ysenda Maxtone Graham also wrote The Real Mrs Miniver, a finalist the Whitbread biography prize.
+About the author: Ysenda Maxtone Graham also wrote The Real Mrs Miniver, a finalist for the Whitbread biography prize.

 You can follow Jan on Twitter by clicking on the “Follow” button in the right sidebar.